Professional Certificate in Child Advocacy Studies

 - In the fall of 2015, professionals may fulfill continuing education requirements and earn CAST certification.
 Details will be available soon.

 The UIS CAST courses are certified by the National Child Protection Training Center at Winona State University.
-CAST @ UIS is an interdisciplinary partnership between the Schools of Public Affairs and Administration and Education and Human Services and the Illinois Department of Children and Family Services.
+CAST @ UIS is an interdisciplinary partnership between the Colleges of Public Affairs and Administration and Education and Human Services and the Illinois Department of Children and Family Services.
 All courses are 400-level and open to undergraduates and graduates.
 Perspectives on Child Maltreatment and Advocacy (PAD 481) is a prerequisite for both Global Child Advocacy (PAD 482) and The System’s Response to Child Maltreatment (PAD 483).
 The final two courses may be taken in any order.
 Students may take the courses according to their time frame and availability (over one year or longer).

 The three courses include: